Charlotte Elliott (botanist): Career

 Elliott was recruited by the bacteriologist Erwin Frink Smith to work in the Bureau of Plant Industry at the United States Department of Agriculture (USDA).
 There she continued her research as a phytobacteriologist or specialist in the organisms harmful to plants, publishing numerous papers in her field.
 Among her scientifically notable papers is one establishing the role of the flea beetle as a vector in the development of the disease known as Stewart's wilt in corn (maize).
 This research led to a method for forecasting how bad the disease would be in any given year based on temperature indexes that reflected how successfully the beetles had survived the preceding winter.
 Her work also led to the description of several new species.

 Elliott wrote a widely used book, Manual of Bacterial Plant Pathogens, first published in 1930, reissued with revisions in 1951, and still being drawn on by researchers today.

-In 1942, she served as the president of the Botanical Society of Washington.
+In 1942, she served as the president of the Botanical Society of Washington, making history as the first woman president of the society.